Skip to content ↓

 These processes are explained in more depth in the Attendance Policy adopted by LSP schools which is on the Policies and Key Document page.

-If you have any concerns or need support with attendance issues please speak to your child’s class teacher or to Mr Heywood who oversees attendance in the schools.
+If you have any concerns or need support with attendance issues please speak to your child’s class teacher or to Miss Keeble who oversees attendance in the schools.

 Informing us of a child’s absence